Features

 • CRABBOX_ARTIFACTS_SECRET_ACCESS_KEY

-These keys are object-store credentials, not Crabbox provider credentials.
-They should be scoped to the artifact bucket/prefix and should not grant Worker deployment, Cloudflare account administration, lease creation, or cloud VM provider access.
-The CLI receives only pre-signed URLs and final asset URLs.
+These are object-store credentials, not Crabbox provider credentials.
+Scope them to the artifact bucket/prefix; they should not grant Worker deployment, Cloudflare account administration, lease creation, or cloud VM provider access.
+The CLI only ever receives pre-signed upload URLs and final asset URLs.

 #Templates

-crabbox artifacts template openclaw and crabbox artifacts template mantis produce Markdown with:
+crabbox artifacts template openclaw and crabbox artifacts template mantis write QA summary Markdown with these sections:

 • Summary